reflectoring/reflectoring.github.io/_posts/2020-06-10-connect-kafka-spring-kafka.md

 }
 ```

-SpringBoot default factory configuration gives the SendTo template.
-Since we are overriding the factory configuration in our code example, the listener container factory must be provided with a `KafkaTemplate` by using `setReplyTemplate` which is used to send the reply.
+Spring Boot's default factory configuration provides the `SendTo` template.
+Since we are overriding the factory configuration in our code example, the listener container factory must be provided with a `KafkaTemplate` by using `setReplyTemplate()` which is used to send the reply.

 In the above example, we are forwarding the reply message to the topic "reflectoring-1".

 ## Custom Records

 Let's now look at how to send/receive a Java Object as a JSON byte[].

+We'll be sending and receiving `User` objects:

 ```java
 class User {